himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 ### Scope

 This guide covers the entire range of the PDF Viewer application usage, from installation and initial setup to advanced document-related functions.
-By following this guide, users will be able to confidently navigate the application's interface, interact with PDF documents, and successfully use additional capabilities.
+By following this guide, you will be able to confidently navigate the application's interface, interact with PDF documents, and successfully use additional capabilities.

 ## Installation and Setup